- 1 236.7.1 General Provisions

 D. Tenant-Owned Improvements

 Tenant-owned improvements will be acquired by Release of Structures and Leasehold, (Form 7-2.7D (CCO RW15)).
+(Form RW15 is accessible in eAgreements.)

 - 1. Improvements Acquired or Damaged - Release of Structures and Leasehold